 A while ago, I wrote about my confusion regarding Weird Spotify Compression Artifacts.
 It turns out the artifacts I was hearing are not due to compression, but a result of audio watermarks that Universal Music Group embeds in digitally distributed tracks.
-This watermark is embedded in UMG tracks on Rdio, Spotify, iTunes, Amazon, and others.
+This watermark is embedded in UMG tracks on Rdio, Spotify, iTunes, Tidal, and others.
 The watermark can also be heard in Universal tracks broadcast over FM radio.
 Universal Music recordings make up about 25% of most online catalogs, and its labels include Interscope, The Island Def Jam, Universal Republic, Verve, GRP, Impulse!, Decca, Deutsche Grammophon, Geffen, etc.

 What the watermark sounds like